Clinical and Anatomy Teaching Fellows

 Key Accountabilities

-• Predominantly teach small groups in the classroom, clinical skills centre or anatomy department,
+• Predominantly teach small groups in the classroom, or anatomy department

 • Undertake other teaching, academic and administrative duties as seen necessary by the Head of School including student admissions, recruitment, appraisal, mentoring and assessment.